fluid-project/floeproject.org/src/collections/resources/learning-to-learn.md

 * [The Value of Imperfection: the Wabi-Sabi Principle in Aesthetics and Learning (2010)](http://openresearch.ocadu.ca/id/eprint/1202/1/Treviranus_Value_2010.pdf)

-  This paper explores the importance of imperfection, mistakes, problems, disagreement, and the incomplete for engaged learning, and relinquishing notions of perfection, acknowledging that learners learn differently and we need diverse learners.
+  This paper explores the importance of imperfection, mistakes, problems, disagreement, and the incomplete for engaged learning, and relinquishing notions of perfection, acknowledging that learners learn differently and that we need diverse learners.